-The roots of the beloved modern turntable go right back to the origins of recorded sound.
+The roots of the beloved modern record player or turntable go right back to the origins of recorded sound.
 It was a French inventor, Édouard-Léon Scott de Martinville, who first realized the process of recording sound back in 1857.
 His ‘phonautograph’ system was inspired by anatomical drawings of the human ear.
 It used a horn to collect sound, which was then passed through an elastic membrane attached to a stylus.
 This rudimentary device would record sound waves by etching them onto sheets of paper.
 However, it could only visualize sound waves and could not play them back.

 The honor of inventing a process that could both record and playback sound went almost simultaneously to two men, the French inventor and poet, Charles Cros and the American inventor, Thomas Edison.

 Charles Cros proposed a means of reproducing sounds from Scott de Martinville’s phonautograms that was actually quite far-sighted and would involve converting phonautograms into a traceable groove on a metal disc.
 He sent his written concept to the French Academy of Sciences in April 1877 –– just weeks before Edison concluded he could build a machine that would record and playback sound; enter the forefather of the turntable, Thomas Edison’s phonograph.

 Edison’s invention of the phonograph in 1877 was a breakthrough in technology.
 The concept initially comprised of a cylinder wrapped in tin foil that could be turned by a hand crank.
 When sound entered the mouthpiece, the diaphragm and attached needle would vibrate, making indentations in the foil.